Get

 Are These Breeds Hypoallergenic?

-Dog allergies are caused by certain proteins found in dog saliva, urine, sweat, fur, and dander.
+Dog allergies are caused by proteins in dog saliva, urine, sweat, fur, and dander.
 When allergy sufferers inhale or come into contact with this protein, it causes an allergic reaction as the body attempts to fight off what it views as a threat.
-This leads to symptoms like cold and cough symptoms, breathing problems, and more.
+This leads can lead to breathing problems and coughing.

 Although all dogs produce these proteins, those that shed less produce less dander, which is the element that most often causes allergic reactions because it lingers in the air and gets on furniture and clothing.